 Autonomous Drone Herding System

-The natural question was whether to write it in C or C++ for performance.
-We stuck with Python because we needed to iterate fast — the control algorithms were changing constantly, and recompiling after every tweak would've killed our feedback loop.
+The simulation had to be fast enough to test these algorithms at scale without waiting.
+The natural question was C or C++ for performance.
+We stuck with Python because the control algorithms were changing constantly, and recompiling after every tweak would've killed our feedback loop.
 The bet was that we could get Python close enough to native speed with Numba JIT without giving up the ability to experiment quickly.
 That bet paid off.

 What I built

-Performance.
-Vectorized core computations with Numba JIT compilation — 50–130x speedup over the baseline.
-The bottleneck was always going to be neighbor search and movement updates; making those fast enough for real-time was the main challenge.
+Simulation performance.
+Vectorized the entire simulation with Numba JIT compilation — 50–130x speedup over the object-oriented baseline.
+The bottleneck was neighbor search and movement updates across thousands of agents per frame.
 Structuring the code so the compiler could see the hot loops was half the work.

-Real-time sync.
-Replaced HTTP polling with Server-Sent Events for state synchronization.
-Sub-second latency for multi-drone coordination — the simulation and the application stay in sync without blocking.
+Real-time coordination.
+Replaced HTTP polling with Server-Sent Events for frontend state sync.
+Sub-second latency for multi-drone visualization and control — the simulation and the app stay in lockstep without blocking.

 What I learned